ever-co/ever-demand/README.md

 ## 🔐 Security

-Ever Platform follows good security practices, but 100% security cannot be guaranteed in any software!
+Ever Demand Platform follows good security practices, but 100% security cannot be guaranteed in any software!
-Ever Platform is provided AS IS without any warranty.
+Ever Demand Platform is provided AS IS without any warranty.
 Use at your own risk!
 See more details in the [LICENSE.md](LICENSE.md).

 In a production setup, all client-side to server-side (backend, APIs) communications should be encrypted using HTTPS/WSS/SSL (REST APIs, GraphQL endpoint, Socket.io WebSockets, etc.).